ipbus-contrib/trenz/components/neo430_wrapper/README.md

 ## neo430_wrapper - uses neo430 soft core CPU to set MAC address ( and optionally IP ) address from contents of I2C PROM ##

-Assumes that there is a [Microchip 24AA025E](https://www.microchip.com/wwwproducts/en/24AA025) attached to I2C bus.
+Assumes that there is a PROM containing the MAC address attached to the I2C bus.
+This can either be:

+* [Microchip 24AA025E](https://www.microchip.com/wwwproducts/en/24AA025), which can also store IP address (if not using RARP)
+* CrypoEEPROM on AX3 with memory map described in section 4.4 of [AX3 manual](https://download.enclustra.com/public_files/FPGA_Modules/Mars_AX3/Mars_AX3_User_Manual_V05.pdf)

-Address of `24AA025E` on I2C bus given by the `UID_I2C_ADDR` generic.
+Address of the EEPROM on I2C bus given by the `UID_I2C_ADDR` generic.

-The MAC address is always read from the `24AA025E` unique ID area.
+The MAC address is always read from the EEPROM  unique ID area.
 This guarantees a unique ( and value ) 48-bit MAC address.
 The MAC address can be read from the PROM and displayed by typing a coomand over a serial terminal.

-The IP address is read from the PROM and can be set by typing a command over a serial terminal.
+If an `24AA025E` is used the IP address can also be stored in the the PROM and can be set by typing a command over a serial terminal.

 Uses the [NEO430](https://github.com/stnolting/neo430/) soft core processor.